TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 32/Job 32.17.md

 ---

-I also will answer my part, I also will show mine opinion.
+I also will answer my part, and I also will show my opinion.